pineunity/apmec/doc/source/contributor/api/mano_api.rst

 **POST /v1.0/vnfs**

-Create vnf - Create a vnf based on the vnfd template id.
+Create vnf - Create a vnf based on the mead template id.

 ::